teotiger/pldocu/readme.md

 order by sub_id, arg_id;
 ```

-Because "PLDOCU" uses no Procedures with zero arguments, this query works too:
+Because "PLDOCU" do not use procedures with zero arguments, this query works too:

 ```
 select *